nystrom/rivo/docs/design.md

 An expression is a term that evaluates to a value.

-Patterns are terms with unknown variables.
+Patterns are terms with *unknown variables*.
 A pattern may be matched against an expression of the same type, binding the unknowns variables in the pattern to values.
 A pattern does not itself evaluate to a value.
+Patterns are used in function declarations and in binding formulas.
+Pattern matching is performed on calls (to match arguments against parameters), on binding and assignment (to match the right-hand-side against the left-hand-side pattern), and in other situations.
+Patterns include unknown variables (written `let x` or sometimes just `x`), the special wildcard pattern `_`, and invocations of functions that provide a backward mode.

 A formula is a boolean pattern.
 A formula is matched against the boolean value `True`, binding any  unknown variables to values that satisfy the formula.
-Formulas are used in declarations and in `for` and `let` expressions.
+Formulas are used in variable declarations and in `for` and `let` expressions.
 Formulas may be used as declarations.

 ## Patterns

 Any expression may be used as a pattern.
 An expression matches a pattern if it has the same value.
 Unlike a normal expression, a pattern may also contain *unknowns*, variables that are bound when the pattern is matched against another expression.
-Pattern matching is performed on calls (to match arguments against parameters), on binding and assignment (to match the right-hand-side against the left-hand-side pattern), and in other situations.
-Patterns include unknown variables (written `let x` or sometimes just `x`), the special wildcard pattern `_`, and invocations of functions that provide a backward mode.

 ## Formulas